Join the Movement - Sign the Delay Manifesto π

 Go to: Settings (gear) App -> Screen Time -> Content & Privacy Restrictions -> Location Services -> then ensure each app is how you want it.
 For any app where you allow "Ask, While Using, or Always" location tracking, there's a toggle for Precise Location.
 Once you have everything how you want it, be sure to select Don't Allow Changes at the top.

-Do I need any other Parental Controls on my kid's iPhone?
+Do I Need any Other Parental Controls on my kid's iPhone?

 What if I have more questions?
 How can I stay up to date?